adameseliga/Blackjack-Simulation-Game/README.md

 # Blackjack-Simulation-Game
-This is a blackjack simulation that I plan to do something with in the future.
+This is a very basic blackjack script.
+You must have python installed in order for it to run.